andrejsharapov/vue3-box-shadows/README.md

 ## License

-Vue3-box-shadows is licensed under the MIT license.
+Vue-box-shadows is licensed under the MIT license.
 You are free to use, modify and distribute this software, as long as the copyright header is left intact.

 ---